jonull93/RepresentativePeriodsFinder/docs/src/troubleshooting.md

 find_representative_periods(pf; optimizer=Cbc.Optimizer)
 ```

+## Optimal ordering of representative periods is slow

+It may be that setting the `integral_weights` option to `true` speeds up the optimisation massively (from several hours or days to several seconds).

 ## Other errors and fixes

 * Make sure your time series are correct, i.e. without "NaN", "N/A" or blank entries.
 * The time series interpolation feature could fix "NaN" entries, but it is quite experimental so best to turn it off.
 * If you've specified a timestamp column for a time series, not specifying it could fix possible bugs.